 Most of us have similar stories buried in the vaults of our childhoods, and a fair share of us probably have some recent encounters with our own children.
 But unfortunately, some of these stories aren’t cute little anecdotes to laugh over at Christmastime.
 In some cases, a nick from a kitchen knife or a driving accident can have serious consequences.
 This is due to the negligence that can occur in emergency rooms.
 If your emergency room visit resulted in serious injuries to your child, it could be the result of negligence and you could have a legitimate medical malpractice claim against the doctors and nurses you encountered in the emergency room.
 If you’re trying to determine if your child has a medical malpractice case, read on.

 Most emergency room mistakes are preventable.
-However, they oftentimes result from common causes such as:
+However, they oftentimes result from common causes such as the following.

 Many times there is low staffing in emergency rooms.
 In addition, the staff that is there is oftentimes stressed, overtired, or inexperienced.
 Just think of how impatient most people are in the emergency waiting room.
 This makes a lot of staff members feel the need to rush.
 And when people rush, mistakes are made.